Information for the public on data handling in the HSE Health Protection Surveillance Centre (HPSC)

 What about confidentiality?

 In general, access to personal information (such as name and address) is not provided by the MOH/DPH to HPSC.
-However, in some circumstances where public health action is needed for international contact tracing or if HPSC doctors are leading a national or international outbreak investigation, HPSC doctors may be provided with identifying information.
+However, in some circumstances where public health action is needed for international contact tracing or if HPSC doctors are leading a national or international outbreak investigation or have been assigned national responsibility (e.g. surveillance of influenza in critical care, or for monitoring the impact of a particular disease), HPSC doctors and relevant staff may be provided with identifying information.
 Access to such records is restricted to the fewest number of individuals possible in the context of the processing and analysis required.
+When public health action requires the transfer of personally identifiable information abroad, it is protected by appropriate security and confidentiality mechanisms.
 All staff working in HPSC treat your information with the strictest confidence and have signed legally enforceable confidentiality agreements.

 Can you access your information?